 Facebook Pestle and Swot Analysis 2018

-Analyse the macro environment of Facebook and the social media industry using Pestel and the impact of external factors followed by a Facebook Swot Analysis
+Analyse the macro and micro environment of Facebook and the social media industry using Pestel and the impact of external factors followed by a Facebook Swot and Porters five forces analysis.

 Facebook is an American social media and social networking company with its headquarters in Menlo park, California, United States.
 It was founded in 2004 by Mark Zuckerberg and co-founders Eduardo Saverin, Andrew McCollum, Dustin Moskovitz and Chris Hughes (Barr 2018).